gklyne/monotype_tape_reader/README.md

 [x] Redesign the tape-path guides to use guide sprockets.

-[ ] Include a small raised inner hub on the support brackets for the tape spools.
+[x] Include a small raised inner hub on the support brackets for the tape spools.

-[ ] Make the tape spools wider (more excess over width of the tape)
+[x] Make the tape spools wider (more excess over width of the tape)

-[ ] Use a 3-spoked design for the tape spools.
+[x] Use a spoked design for the tape spools (less plastic, print time and weight).

-[ ] Replace axle for tape spools with a bolt and captive nut, or plastic locking, arrangement, so they are more easily separated to remove the tape.  (cf. puzzle boxes)
+[x] Replace axle for tape spools with a plastic locking arrangement, so they are more easily separated to remove the tape.

-    - 3-part arrangement with centre section?

-[ ] Redesign the tape clips to slip on and off the winder spools, and with a lip to stop them spinning
+[x] Redesign the tape clips to slip on and off the winder spools, and with a lip to stop them spinning

+### 2022-10-02: revisions to Mk2.5

+[ ] Clip wider flange

+[ ] Storage clip more clearance, no break.
+This to allow it to slide off.

-[ ] Make the baseplate wider
+[ ] Stiffer baseplate (8 -> 12mm edge height?)

+[ ] Additional mount and foot for winder/stepper (front edge)

+[ ] Winder separate from reader bridge (drive belt stresses structure)

 [ ] Captive nut holders in baseplate

 [ ] Shorten the tape path?

+[ ] Make the baseplate wider (doesn't seem necessary?)

-[ ] Sprocket pins larger (why are they so small?)
+[x] Sprocket pins larger (why are they so small?)

-[ ] Winder separate from reader bridge (drive belt stresses structure)